jagolini/portfolio/SQL_Example/README.md

-This folder contains and example of SQL proficiency
+This folder contains an example of SQL proficiency